zdravkov/kendo-docs/getting-started/framework/data-attribute-initialization.md

         <button data-role="button">Mobile button</button>
     </div>
     <script>
-    kendo.init($("#container"), kendo.ui, kendo.mobile.ui);
+    kendo.bind($("#container"), {}, kendo.ui, kendo.mobile.ui);
     </script>

 ## Configuration

-Each widget configuration option can be set via a data attribute of the target element.
-Just add the "data-" prefix to the name of the configuration option and specify its value e.g. `data-delay="100"`.
+Each widget configuration option can be set with a data attribute of the target element. **Add the "data-" prefix to the name of the configuration option** and specify the option value e.g. `data-delay="100"`.

 > Camel-cased options are set via dash-separated attributes.
 For example, the [ignoreCase](/api/web/autocomplete#configuration-ignoreCase) option of the AutoComplete is set via `data-ignore-case`.